Intro to R for biologists ONLINE

 ATTENDANCE CERTIFICATE ON SURVEY COMPLETION

 In order to receive a certificate of attendance, participation in both sessions is mandatory.
-Once you have completed the course, you will be sent an email with a link to the overall course survey, where you can propose the topics, which you would like to be covered in a follow-up advanced module - Data analysis & visualisation in R, which will be open for registration from the 2nd February.
+Once you have completed the course, you will be sent an email with a link to the overall course survey, where you can propose the topics, which you would like to be covered in a follow-up advanced module - Data analysis & visualisation in R.

 When you have filled in and submitted the survey, you will be sent an email with a link to your attendance certificate.
 Survey results are downloaded and stored anonymously.